mmontuori/sprinkle/README.md

 # Sprinkle

 Sprinkle is a volume clustering utility based on [RClone](https://rclone.org).
-It presents all the RClone available instances as a single clustered volume.
-It supports 1-way sync mainly for backups.
+It presents all the RClone available volumes as a single clustered volume.
+It supports 1-way sync mainly for backup and recovery.

 ## Getting Started